bzvnr/4chan-Link-Updater/README.md

 Threads on the imageboard 4chan are ephemeral, meaning they become inaccessible after some time.
 Once a thread is deleted, links to it no longer work.

 4chan archives that preserve threads past their deletion exist, but the links that redirect to 4chan are still invalid.
 Additionally, 4chan archives can go offline, rendering links to those archives broken.

-This project contains function to replace those broken / dead links with live ones automatically.
+This project solves that problem by providing functions to replace those broken / dead links with live ones automatically.

 ## Use Instructions